 • Generic/gen/susgen detections (like W32.Trojan.Gen) or AI/ML labels may indicate potential malware that doesn't match known signatures.

-• Common detections for cracks, patches, etc., include riskware, hacktool, and not-a-virus (last on is specific to Kaspersky).
+• Common detections for cracks, patches, etc., include riskware, hacktool, and not-a-virus (last one is specific to Kaspersky).

 (Go to the VirusTotal site → Upload your file or search the file hash/url → Click on the 'Detection' tab → Scroll down and notice the info presented to you.)

-• Although rare, alarming statements like 'all your files are belong to us', take immediate action.
+• Alarming statements like "all your files are belong to us" are rare, but if you see one, take immediate action.

 (Go to the VirusTotal site → Upload your file or search the file hash/url → Click on the 'Behavior' tab → Scroll down until you see the 'Highlighted actions' tab.)